 Located in east-central Canada, the province of Ontario borders the Great Lakes and the USA.
 Canada’s capital, Ottawa, is located in Ontario, with its National Gallery and the Victoria architecture of Parliament Hill.
 Meanwhile, Toronto is the capital of Ontario, known for the soaring CN tower, which offers 360-degree views from the revolving restaurant at the top.
 The province is also known for the impressive Niagara Falls in the Golden Horseshoe region of Southern Ontario and across the river from the American side in Niagara Falls, New York.
-Ontario offers many cities and towns with the potential of being a new home.
+In addition to amazing accommodations like lakefront hotels and Airbnb vacation rentals, Ontario also offers many cities and towns with the potential of being a new home.
 Check out our list of the best places to live in Ontario, Canada, listed below.

 Bracebridge is a relatively small town in the heart of Muskoka in Ontario, which is known as Canada’s Cottage Country.
 The town has recently been added to the list of top places to live in the province.
 Bracebridge is located on the 45th parallel, halfway between the North Pole and the Equator, making the town known as Santa’s summer home.
 The city is two hours from both North Bay and downtown Toronto, and it overlooks the beautiful Bracebridge Falls.
 In fact, the town was originally built around this waterfall on the Muskoka River, and there are many more beautiful waterfalls in the area.
 The area has plenty of outdoor and indoor recreation facilities to enjoy, including all kinds of sports and wellness activities.